 The logical part of you thinks it's impossible to spend $2,000 each month when your paycheck is only $1,500.
 Spending more than you make is easier than you think.
 Dipping into savings, borrowing from others, and using credit are ways you can spend more money than you bring in.

-You can get away with overspending for a few weeks or months, but soon or later, your hole-digging spending habits will catch up with you.
+Sooner or later, your hole-digging spending habits will catch up with you.
 Soon, you'll deplete your savings, max out your credit cards, and run out of places to borrow money.

 Keep your spending within your monthly income so that you're living within your means and not creating debt.
 Reduce your spending below your income and use the extra money to pay down your debt.

 Spending more money than you make is enabled by spending money you don't have or money you are yet to earn.
-You spend money you don't have by using credit cards and taking out loans - payday loans, cash advances, overdrawing your account, etc.
+You spend money you don't have by using credit cards and taking out loans, payday loans, cash advances, and overdrawing your account, etc.

 The caveat is that you're less likely to pay your credit card bill for items that you've already consumed, which most "ordinary" purchases are.
 Using credit instead of cash is a bad habit, especially when you don't pay your credit card bills in full each month.

 Some credit cards have reward programs that let you earn cash, miles, or points by charging more on your credit card.
-If you choose to maximize your reward earnings by charging more, only charge what you would have purchased with cash and pay off the purchase right away.
+If you choose to maximize your reward earnings by charging more, only charge what you would have purchased with cash, and pay off the purchase right away.

-When you use credit cards to pay off other cards and loans to pay off other loans you're not paying off anything.
+When you use credit cards to pay off other cards, and loans to pay off other loans, you're not paying off anything.
 You're just shuffling your debt around and incurring more debt each time you do so.

 Using debt to "pay off" debt might be beneficial if you can transfer a balance from a high-interest rate credit card to one with a lower limit.
-However, you have to be careful that the balance transfer fee doesn't negate the interest savings and that your post-promotional interest rate isn't worse than your previous rate.
+However, be careful that the balance transfer fee doesn't negate the interest savings and that your post-promotional interest rate isn't worse than your previous rate.